 This Irish research study shows that much of the concept of “aging” is in the eye of the beholder, and a good attitude goes a long way in prolonging the quality of seniors’ lives as they get older.
 These findings are significant for researchers, but also for the senior living industry, and society at-large.
 Lead TILDA researcher Dr. Deirdre Robertson noted that the way people think, talk, and write about the process of aging may have a direct correlation to the health and happiness of seniors.
 “Everyone will grow older, and if negative attitudes towards aging are carried throughout life, they can have a detrimental, measurable effect on mental, physical, and cognitive health,” observed Dr. Robertson.

-Tips to maintain a sunny outlook
+Tips to maintain a sunny outlook about aging

 Since a positive outlook can benefit seniors’ health and cognition, here are some simple steps you can take to encourage positivity.